 13 States Make Contact Tracing Data Public.
 Here's What They're Learning

-When everyone who tests positive for coronavirus in your community gets a call from a public health worker asking them about their contacts, and those contacts are then asked to quarantine, that can be a powerful way to keep the virus from spreading.
+When everyone who tests positive for coronavirus in your community gets a call from a public health worker asking them about their contacts and those contacts are then asked to quarantine, the process creates a powerful way to keep the virus from spreading.

 But contact tracing can do more than that: At scale, the data gathered in those calls also offers vital information about where transmission is happening in a community.
-That data can drive policy, and even guide individuals in assessing what's more or less safe to go out and do in their communities.
+That data can drive policy and even guide individuals in assessing what's more or less safe to go out and do.

 The vast majority of states are gathering data from their contact tracing programs, but only 13 respondents reported that the data was posted on a government website.
-Eight states reported that their contact tracing staff numbers were publicly available.
+Also, eight states reported that their contact tracing staff numbers were publicly available.

 Loading...